grumblygrimbly/grumblygrimbly/README.md

 The problem is the same as it has always been that of Cross-platform compatibility and industry-wide standardization.

 New World of Tech. -
-I'm going back to my original view, If I were to learn the ins and outs of any particular OS distribution and then fully customize it the main option would be Free or Open BSD rather than Arch.
+I'm going back to my original view.
+If I were to learn the ins and outs of any particular OS distribution and then fully customize it my choice would be BSD.

 <!---
 grumblygrimbly/grumblygrimbly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.